 Speak to Your Lender Concerning the New Loan Terms

 Most banks that offer home equity assistance programs allow borrowers to adjust their interest rates, loan terms, and monthly repayments.
 If you have a good relationship with your HELOC lender, getting this to work out may be possible.
-Since HELOCs are most often portfolio loans, lenders may agree to modify loans.
+Since HELOCs are most times portfolio loans, lenders may agree to modify loans.

 Create a new HELOC

-Most lenders allow borrowers to create a new HELOC and move in some or all the old loan balance into it.
-Borrowers must pay interest on the loan balance but will regain access to the line of credit’s draw period.
 This means the principal payment on HELOC can be avoided.
 This is a good option to consider for young borrowers who have more years to build up more home equity.

-Pay off your HELOC using a Home Equity Loan
+Pay off your HELOC using a home equity loan

-Refinance your HELOC to a New Mortgage
+Refinance your HELOC to a new mortgage

 Refinancing your HELOC to a new 15-year or 20-year mortgage is a good way to lessen your total interest rates.
-Mortgage interest rates tend to be much lower than the interest rates of HELOC.
+Mortgage interest rates tend to be much lower than interest rates of HELOC.
 However, this option is most times more complicated and involves a lot of paperwork.
 Irrespective of this and other factors, taking a new mortgage for your HELOC is the best option to reduce your interest rates.

 Survey a Cash-Out Refinance

-Cash-out refinancing is the act of taking a new mortgage that is more than you currently owe for your home and getting a different amount in cash.
+Cash-out refinancing is the act of taking a new mortgage that is more than you currently owe for your home and getting a difference in cash.
 The extra funds to pay off some or the entire HELOC balance.
 However, do not forget that refinancing your mortgage means you will have to pay closing costs and fees.

-Can I refinance a HELOC to a mortgage?
+Can I Refinance a HELOC to a Mortgage?